pubnub/chat-engine-tutorial/README.md

 Twitter Bootstrap will make it easy for us to create user interface elements for our chat application.

-In fact, when using PubNub Chat Engine, creating the UI and hooking it up to the framework is about all you have to do.
+In fact, when using PubNub ChatEngine, creating the UI and hooking it up to the framework is about all you have to do.

 We'll use bootstrap 3 since it's the latest stable version.
 You can install it using npm by running: